Professor of American Studies

 Ph.D.
 (Anthropology) 1993, University of Minnesota

-Eric Silverman is a cultural anthropologist who teaches in the American Studies and Human Development departments (see also www.eksilverman.com ).
-He employs a binocular approach to teaching and research that tacks between American society and other cultures worldwide.
-He is especially interested in ethnic identity and globalization.
+Eric Silverman is a cultural anthropologist who teaches in the American Studies and Human Development departments.
+He employs a binocular approach to teaching, research, and writing that tacks between American society and other cultures worldwide.
+He is especially interested in ethnic identity, religion, masculinity, aesthetics, and globalization.

-Silverman has a longstanding interest in the Iatmul people of Papua New Guinea, whom he has studied through fieldwork since the late 1980s-as recently as summer 2014.
+He has a longstanding interest in the Iatmul people of Papua New Guinea, whom he has studied through anthropological fieldwork since the late 1980s-as recently as summer 2014.
 He also studies American Jews and Judaism.
-He is interested in masculinity, gender, fatherhood, consumerism, childhood, art, clothing, group identity, food, tourism, ritual and religion, death and funerary rites, myth and folklore, pop culture, and the material culture of everyday life.
+He is interested in globalization, masculinity, gender, fatherhood, consumerism, childhood, art, clothing, group identity, food, tourism, ritual and religion, death and funerary rites, myth and folklore, pop culture, and the material culture of everyday life.

-Silverman has published many articles and essays, delivered scores of conference presentations, and written three books.
+Eric is a prolific scholarly and popular writer.
+He has published many articles and essays, delivered scores of conference presentations, and written three books.
 His first book was Masculinity, Motherhood, and Mockery: Psychoanalyzing Culture and the Iatmul Naven Rite in New Guinea (2001, University of Michigan Press).
 His second book was From Abraham to America: A History of Jewish Circumcision (2006, Rowman and Littlefield).
 His third book was published in 2013: A Cultural History of Jewish Dress (Bloomsbury Pub).
-Currently, Silverman is co-editing an anthology of articles about funerals and modernity in Melanesia, and working on two major projects: a comprehensive survey of Iatmul art for his fourth book, to be titled From Totems to Tourists: Sepik River Art in a Postmodern World; and a study of contemporary American-Jewish fathering.
-He is also interested in the history of Chanukah in America, cell phones, public spaces in Boston (such as the Freedom Trail), and the Grateful Dead.
+His fourth book, a co-edited anthology of articles about funerals and modernity in the Pacific Islands, is forthcoming, and he is under contract for a fifth book, to be titled From Totems to Tourists: Sepik River Art in a Postmodern World.
+He is also studying contemporary American Jewish fathering, the use of Facebook in Papua New Guinea, and the Grateful Dead.